edo-vi/supl/README.md

 ```
 mkdir build; cd $_; cmake ..; make; ./exampleKNN
 ```
-This will build the library, the tests and the example program and will run this last one, K-NN algorithm on three different common datasets: *Iris*, *Wine*, and *Ecoli*, for the purpose of multiclass classification.
+This will build the library, the tests and the example program and will run this last one, that is, it will run the K-NN algorithm on three different common datasets: *Iris*, *Wine*, and *Ecoli*, for the purpose of multiclass classification, printing the testing errors.

 ## How to run the tests
 Simply build the project with Cmake and then run in *build*